“A good audience, lovely town, a great Festival!” Author Louis de Bernières

 “A flourishing festival, with a programme to catch the imagination.”

 We are a bright and breezy book festival with a diverse mix of events that cover everything from politics to sport, crime fiction to romance.
 We exist for those who always have their head buried in a book and those who haven’t yet fully experienced the wonder of reading.

-See you on the 1st and 2nd July 2017 for our winning combination of books by the sea!
+See you on the 29th June to 1st July 2018 for our winning combination of books by the sea!